 The MCT oil is used for various reasons like for weight loss, performance, to aid in digestive disorders like celiac disease and short bowel syndrome.
 It’s also been used to treat various conditions like AIDs and cystic fibrosis.

-Read the complete Guide to MCT Oil for Keto here.
+Read the complete guide to medium chain triglycerides here in MCT Oil for Keto

 Basically, it’s really friggin’ healthy.
 You can order it from Amazon here.

 2. How to Make Keto Coffee Taste Good – Add Some Flavor